aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/endpoints.md

 still be set for immutable endpoints returned via v1 code, but the same will not be done for v2.
 {{% /pageinfo %}}

+### Note on host prefixes

+Some operations are modeled with host prefixes to be prepended to the resolved endpoint.
+This behavior must work in tandem with the output of ResolveEndpointV2 and therefore the host prefix will still be applied to that result.

+You can manually disable endpoint host prefixing by applying a middleware, see the examples section.

 ### Examples